xyproto/cupholder/README.md

 ## Web server

-`cupholder` includes a HTTP server that can be launched with the `-l` or `--listen` flag, that lets you eject the CD remotely, just by visiting the HTTP page at port 3280 (`3280 = 0x0CD0`).
+`cupholder` includes a web server that can be launched with the `-l` or `--listen` flag, that lets you eject the CD remotely, just by visiting the HTTP page at port 3280 (`3280 = 0x0CD0`).

 ![webpage](img/httpserver.png)

+For ejecting the tray using `curl`, a command like this can then be used:

+    curl --silent --output /dev/null --write-out '%{http_code}\n' http://localhost:3280/

+Replace `localhost` with the hostname or IP address of the server where `cupholder -l` is running.

 ## Requirements